 Made from tomatoes grown on the volcanic hills of nearby Vesuvius and dough that’s slowly and patiently developed to create a heavenly subtle texture, Neopolitan pizza is the best pizza we’ve ever eaten.

-Sure, travelers can eat pizza around the world from Cape Town to Bucharest; however, you need to go to Naples for the world’s most authentic pies.
+Sure, travelers can eat pizza around the world from Cape Town to New York to Bucharest; however, you need to go to Naples for the world’s most authentic pies.
 After all, this is the city that invented Margherita pizza and still does it to perfection.

 During our month in Naples, we made a pilgrimage to rural Campania to dine at Pepe in Grani, the famed pizzeria in Caiazzo, where we sampled what many people (including us) consider to be the best pizza in the world.
 Talk about a true wonder!